Frank Graham (writer): New York Sun

-In 1915, Graham was hired by the New York Sun.
+In 1915, Graham was hired by the New York newspaper The Sun.
 He covered the New York Giants' spring training in 1916.
-While working at the Sun, he became associated with Damon Runyon and Grantland Rice.
-He remained with the Sun for nearly 30 years.
-From 1934 to 1943, he wrote a column in the Sun called "Setting the Pace."
+While working at The Sun, he became associated with Damon Runyon and Grantland Rice.
+He remained with The Sun for nearly 30 years.
+From 1934 to 1943, he wrote a column in The Sun called "Setting the Pace."

 Author

 In 1943, Graham was hired as the sports editor at Look magazine, a position he held for one year.
 During the 1940s, Graham also published several books, including biographies of Lou Gehrig ("Lou Gehrig, A Quiet Hero," 1942), John McGraw ("McGraw of the Giants: An Informal Biography," 1944) and former New York Governor and U.S. Presidential candidate Al Smith ("Al Smith, American: An Informal Biography," 1945).
 He also wrote critically acclaimed team histories of the New York Yankees, New York Giants and Brooklyn Dodgers that remained in print more than 50 years later.

 In 1959, Graham published his last book, "Third Man in the Ring," the story of boxing referee Ruby Goldstein as told by Goldstein to Graham.